Perdition-117/COM3D2.DressCode/README.md

 If a costume has not been created for the configured setting, Default behaviour applies.
 Maids that have not yet been configured will use the configured scene setting.

+DressCode generates thumbnails prefixed `dresscode_` in the `Thumb` directory when a costume is saved.
+These may safely be deleted and will be regenerated the next time a costume is saved.

 ## Installing

 Get the latest version from [the release page](../../releases/latest).
 Extract the archive contents into the `BepInEx` directory.